JavaScript Required

 Seasonality and IRS Workload That Affect Your 501c3 501(c)(3) Approval Timeline

 IRS processing speed shifts during the year, and your 501c3 501(c)(3) approval timeline shifts with it.
 The slowest stretch is October through January when staffing changes, holidays, and year end obligations stack up.
-Even well prepared Form 1023 applications can sit untouched, which is why people who file in November usually do not see movement until February.
+Even well prepared Form 1023 applications can sit untouched, which is why people who file in November usually don't see movement until February.

 The fastest window is late spring through early fall.
 Staffing is steadier, the inventory is lighter, and clean applications move faster.
 Most sub sixty day 501c3 501(c)(3) approvals land during this period because the queue is actually moving.